Monday, May 12, 2025

 Take stock by taking notes and map your garden while you can still remember where the plants were.
 This is particularly important for the vegetable garden.
 Remove the stalks from asparagus when they turn yellow or brown and mulch the strawberries with straw.
 You can still plant garlic.
 Clean your gardening tools and put them away.
 A coat of oil can prevent rust.
 A light coating of linseed oil on wooden handles prevents splitting due to weathering and drying.
 Drain garden hoses and store.
 At the very least disconnect from the outdoor spigots.
 Make sure underground irrigation lines are drained or blown dry with a compressor.

 Remove the dead plants from containers and, if not diseased, compost.
 Unglazed terracotta pots must be stored indoors or they will be destroyed by freezing.
 The same goes for fragile garden ornaments.
 Synthetic containers can be left outdoors.
 Stop or reduce fertilizing indoor plants.
 Weed the vegetable garden and compost non-diseased debris.
 Place diseased materials in the trash.
 Remove stakes and cages, clean and store.
-Plant a cover crop or cover with mulch, no bare ground..
+Plant a cover crop or cover with mulch, leave no bare ground..

 Consider leaving the stems and seed heads of perennials, Rose of Sharon is an exception.
 Nature is not compelled to neatness.
 She leaves cover for pollinators and butterflies to overwinter themselves or their pupae and eggs.
 You can clean up in the spring.
 Cut off dead annuals and, if not diseased, compost them.
 Now your beds are tucked in and settled down for a long winter’s nap.